-Mucronatum Azalea is bathed in stunning clusters of lightly-scented white trumpet-shaped flowers with gray spots at the ends of the branches in mid spring before the leaves.
-It has green evergreen foliage.
-The narrow leaves remain green throughout the winter.
+Shirotae Azalea is covered in stunning clusters of white trumpet-shaped flowers at the ends of the branches in mid spring.
+It has green evergreen foliage which emerges light green in spring.
+The glossy narrow leaves remain green throughout the winter.